Velocity Control

 • Once the budget balance is exhausted, spending is restricted for all associated cards.

-This model is commonly used when multiple cards draw from a centralized fund pool.
+This model is commonly used when multiple cards draw from a centralized fund pool and require configurable spending limits.

 Supported transactionLimitsType

 Periodic limits apply when transactionLimitsType is set to DAY, WEEK, MONTH, QUARTER, or YEAR.
-In this case, a spending limit is enforced on the card and resets on the corresponding cycle.
+In this case, spending limits are based on calendar periods rather than rolling windows, meaning the limit applies to the current day, week, month, quarter, or year and is reset at 00:00 (GMT+8) at the start of each corresponding calendar period.

 The effective available limit for each period is determined by comparing the configured cyclic limit with the remaining budget balance.
 If the configured limit exceeds the remaining budget balance, the card's available spending amount is capped at the remaining budget balance.
 Otherwise, the configured cyclic limit applies.